divanoLetto/LinkedinRDF/README.md

 In order to run the program execute the file *main.py*.
 For the execution it is required that the google browser window used for the web scraping phase is not minimized for the entire duration of the application.

-In order to provide login credentials to Linkedin for viewing profiles, the following account has been made available: *bryansevendeadlysins@outlook.com*, password = *Arthur123*.
+In order to provide login credentials to Linkedin for viewing profiles, the following account has been made available: email = *bryansevendeadlysins@outlook.com*, password = *Arthur123*.

 In the event of a high number of accesses to the Linkedin account, it may be required to resolve a captcha in order to start the application correctly.